 Digital cameras are getting so much better these days that you don’t need to worry as much when shooting in low light.
 Our 8 low light photography tips will give you creative ideas for shooting still life, urban landscapes and even low key portraits.

-With these 8 low light photography tips for beginners, we’ll show you how to set up your camera to minimise noise effectively.
-Later on, there are details about reducing noise in editing too.
+We’ll show you how to set up your camera to minimise noise effectively.
+Later on there’s details about reducing noise in editing too.
 And if you want some creative low light photography ideas we’ve got you covered there too!

 If you are nervous about shooting in the dark and how your camera will handle it – do a test.
 To know your own low light photography settings firstly make the room dark.
 Secondly, turn on a dim light and pick out an object to shoot.

-You can get IBIS up to 5 stops of stabilisation.
-This means you can slow your shutter speed by 5 stops and still expect a similar image quality (providing the image is correctly focused, to begin with).
+You can get IBIS upto 5 stops.
+This means you can slow your shutter speed by 5 stops and still expect a similar image quality (providing the image is correctly focused to begin with).

 This is an amazing advantage if you never shoot on a tripod and you love shooting low light photography.